fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

 A valid PosSystemId is a prerequisite for successfully registering PosOperators with MeinFiskal.

 The PosCreator checks its implementation by generating a DFKA-Export.
 If the validation report inside the DFKA has no errors, then the PosDealer can start with the onboarding process.
-**Onboarding to MeinFiskal is only allowed if the validation report didn't contain any errors**
+**Onboarding to MeinFiskal is only allowed if the validation report doesn't contain any errors** We highly recommend creating one daily-closing which contains all possible business cases your PosSystem offers in your check.
+That way it's easy to identify errors that would prevent the successful import into DATEV MeinFiskal in the future.

 ##### HowTo: DFKA-Export & validation report
 Generate a DFKA-Export by clicking the export button on the desired queue and then selecting **DFKA**.
 Extract the .zip and open the JSON **validation-report.json**.
 Check if the **isValid** field is **true**.
 If the **isValid** field shows the value **false**, then your DFKA contains errors.
 The errors are listed under **Errors** and always refer to the DFKA itself (dfka.json).
 While exporting the DFKA, our backend checks if the data in the dfka.json is valid according to the schema in the **taxonomie-schema.json**.
 This is standard JSON schema validation and can be reproduced using tools like [JSON Schema Validator](https://www.jsonschemavalidator.net/).
+None valid DFKA-Exports won't be imported into DATEV MeinFiskal.

 ##### Common errors in the validation report